canonical/rockcraft/docs/tutorials/chisel.rst

 The process might take a little while, but at the end, a new file named ``chisel-openssl_0.0.1_amd64.rock`` will be present in the current directory.
-That's your OpenSSL ROCK, in oci-archive format.
+That's your OpenSSL rock, in oci-archive format.

-Run the ROCK in Docker
+Run the rock in Docker
 ----------------------

-First, import the recently created ROCK into Docker:
+First, import the recently created rock into Docker:

 .. literalinclude:: code/chisel/task.yaml
     :language: bash